-XQORM{ XE "XQORM" }A variable pointer to the menu that should be displayed.
-For example, XQORM="1234;ORD(101," will display the menu in the protocol that has an internal entry number of 1234 and menumer it according to the field entries in the metacol process it according to the field entries in the protocol itself and the other XQORM variables that are set up.

-XQORM(0){ XE "XQORM\(0\)" } Is a string of flags that control the display and prompting of the menu.
-If a numeric is included, it must be at the beginning of the string.
-The following parameters are allowed:

-- numeric Maximum number of selections allowed.
-If a number is not specified, as many selections as items on the menu are allowed. - A Prompt for a selection from the menu (display a "Select Item(s):" prompt, for example).
-If the A is not included, selections will not be prompted for. - D Display the menu.
+XQORM (required) A variable pointer to the menu that should be displayed.
+For example, XQORM="1234;ORD(101," will display the menu in the protocol that has an internal entry number of 1234 and process it according to the field entries in the protocol itself and the other XQORM variables that are set up.
+XQORM(0) Is a string of flags that control the display and prompting of the menu.
+If a numeric (required) is included, it must be at the beginning of the string.
+The following parameters are allowed: numeric Maximum number of selections allowed.
+If a number is not specified, as many selections as items on the menu are allowed.
+A Prompt for a selection from the menu (display a "Select Item(s):" prompt, for example).
+If the A is not included, selections will not be prompted for.
+D Display the menu.
 If the D is not included, the menu is not displayed.
 If prompting is allowed (A), typing "?" will display the items.

-- Suppress the line feed before the "Select Item(s):" prompt.
-Used to control vertical spacing on the screen. - X Find only exact matches.
+\ Suppress the line feed before the "Select Item(s):" prompt.
+Used to control vertical spacing on the screen.

+- X Find only exact matches.
 You must type in the entire text of the menu item for it to be selected. - F Disables saving selected items into DISV for spacebar recall.
 Otherwise, items will be saved and typing spacebar will recall the previous selections. - + Allows "+" and "-" to be returned as valid selections, even though they are not on the menu.
 This flag is generally not used, as the keyword mechanism (see XQORM("KEY") array) provides similar functionality. - R Save keywords that have been entered for spacebar recall.
-Normally, spacebar recalls only items selected from the menu and not keywords.
+Normally, spacebar recalls only items selected from the menu and not keywords. - r Save up arrow jumps for spacebar recall.
+If a user jumps to another protocol (enters "^Health Summary," for example), the jump is typically not saved for spacebar recall.
+The "r" flag saves the jump for recall.